Middle school students listen as a teacher gives a lesson in front of a whiteboard in a clutter classroom

 Researchers and teachers are hopeful that new classroom curriculum will improve how the next generation of Americans engages in discussion around contested issues.
 (Image source: Unsplash/Kenny Eliason.)

-USC Dornsife researchers receive nearly $4 million from the U.S. Department of Education to evaluate a new classroom program teaching debate, deliberation and civil discussion skills to middle and high school students.
+USC Dornsife researchers receive a record $4 million grant from the U.S. Department of Education to assess a new classroom program teaching debate, deliberation and civil discussion skills to middle school and high school students.

 ByMargaret Crable